-At the end of the 3rd Term, all students will have to do summer project/internship of 8-10 weeks with an industrial, business or service organization.
-Alternatively, the students can go for International Immersion.
-The duration for such immersion will be 5-7 weeks followed by 2-3 weeks for preparing details report so as to maintain the overall period of 8-10 weeks.
-The immersion can also be done in form of undergoing a course in a foreign country for 5-7 weeks.
+At the end of the 3rd term, all students must undergo a summer project or internship lasting for 8-10 weeks with an industrial, business, or service organization.
+Alternatively, students may opt for an International Immersion, which can range from 3 to 7 weeks.
+To ensure the total duration remains 8-10 weeks, additional related activities may be assigned to the concerned student for the duration of 2-5 weeks by the Programme Coordinator with the approval of the Dean.
+The immersion can also be done in form of undergoing a course in a foreign country for 3-7 weeks.